Fiserv/zelle-turnkey-solutions/docs/supporting-documents/flutter.md

 binaryMessenger: controller.binaryMessenger)
 ```

-### 29. Get the arguments from the client side and pass that arguments to created ViewController inside FlutterMethodChannel in AppDelegate.
+### 6. Get the arguments from the client side and pass them to the created ViewController inside the FlutterMethodChannel in AppDelegate.

 ```json
 let zelleChannel = FlutterMethodChannel(name: "zellesdk.launch",